permguard/permguard/site/content/docs/0.1/command-line/workspace/apply.md

 The official Permguard Command Line Interface - Copyright © 2022 Nitro Agility S.r.l.

-This command applies the plan to the remote repository.
+This command applies the plan to the remote ledger.

 Examples:
-  # apply the plan to the remote repository
+  # apply the plan to the remote ledger
   permguard apply

   Find more information at: https://www.permguard.com/docs/0.1/using-the-cli/how-to-use/